alexaibio/teaching_content/Transformers/attention.md

 ## Static vs context aware Embeddings

+The embeddings descriobed above have a major drawback, they do not account for phrase comtext.

-But they all are kind of "fixed" embeddings, for example in phrases
+For example in phrases
 - An Apple is a fruit
 - I bought a new Apply phone
 The word Apple will be represented by have absolutelly the same embedding vector, for example Apple[5 0 0 2 0].